Nemus-Project/haptic-harpsichord-nime-2025/src/main.md

 a lower brightness while reducing current draw.
 Since brightness was not importnat.

+The 2.54mm pitch headers had two major drawbacks.
+First, the orientation of the cables could be reversed, which in the best case scenario would simply mean the system did not work correctly and in the worst case it could potentially damaged some components.

+Secondly, the headers do not connect securely and wait of the cabling was enough for components to become disconnected as the harpsichord was handled.

+To address this, once the wiring for the controller board was finalised a new design was drafted this time using JST-PH connectors.
+No commercial cables were immediately available in the configuration and length required, as such a cable loom needed to be made which meant crimping cables by hand.
+A crimping tool from JST is prohibitively expensive compared to the cost of other components in the project*.
+The crimping tool also appeared to be uncommon and was not readily available in the workshops at the projects disposal.
+Eventually a tool was found, but an alternative approach was also researched in order to maintain the criteria of accessibility.

+A locator was adapted from a creative commons stl model https://www.thingiverse.com/thing:1646016 that allowed a generic crimping tool to be adapted for use with JST-PH crimps† \figure{}.
+The locator was printed using a Bambu X1 3D printer.

+_** A second alterntaive was assembling cables from other sets that were at hand._ _* from RS https://uk.rs-online.com/web/p/crimp-tools/6880877 £508 inc VAT_ _† model available in the git repository_

 - mount for nano  to allow switching
 - initially push fit 2.54mm header